Avalanche Manifest File

 Default runtime mapping filters are an extremely useful feature to decide what block, event, or extrinsic will trigger a mapping handler.

-Only incoming data that satisfy the filter conditions will be processed by the mapping functions.
+Only incoming data that satisfies the filter conditions will be processed by the mapping functions.
 Mapping filters are optional but are highly recommended as they significantly reduce the amount of data processed by your SubQuery project and will improve indexing performance.

 modulo filter allows handling every N blocks, which is useful if you want to group or calculate data at a set interval.
 The following example shows how to use this filter.